julioarhernandez/purevanity/src/_includes/service-pages/cellulite.md

 </ul>

 <h3 class="services-details-two__title-2">
-   Are You a Candidate for Cellulite Reduction Therapy?
+   Are You a Candidate?
 </h3>
 <p class="services-details-two__text-2">
-   Cellulite Reduction therapy is an excellent option for individuals looking to improve the appearance of cellulite and enhance skin texture.
+   This treatment is an excellent option for individuals looking to improve the appearance of cellulite and enhance skin texture.
 It's suitable for various body types and skin tones and can be beneficial for anyone experiencing cellulite in areas such as the thighs, buttocks, or abdomen.
 </p>
 <p class="services-details-two__text-2">
    Ideal candidates should be in good overall health and have realistic expectations about outcomes.
-A consultation with a qualified provider will help determine if Cellulite Reduction therapy is the best option for you.
+A consultation with a qualified provider will help determine if this therapy is the best option for you.
 </p>

 <h3 class="services-details-two__title-2">